Elijah Qualls: Biggest Running Back Turned Most Athletic Nose Tackle

 So Qualls went to Washington where he was a two-year starter at defensive tackle and took the Huskies to the College Football Playoff before declaring for the draft after his junior season.

 Here’s a twist: Qualls, all 313 pounds of him, also continued to play as an edge rusher in college.
 How?
-Same way he played running back in high school despite being bigger than some of his offensive linemen: He’s a freak athlete.
+Same way he played running back in high school despite being bigger than some of his offensive linemen — by being a freak athlete.

 His vertical leap was better than 10 running backs at the combine, including top prospect Leonard Fournette.